Zikangli/SOM-NCSCM/README.md

 ## The SOM-NCSCM.
 This is a neural Chinese SC model enhanced with a Self-Origanizing Map (SOM).

 We will provide A BASIC PRELIMINARY VERSION of codes soon.
+(Well, it's not difficult to build this model:) If any problem, just email us or open an issue.)